On this page:

 There are two common pitfalls to avoid when working with syntax in Redex.

 First, be careful about using untagged, arbitrary variables, such as by using variable or variable-not-otherwise-mentioned in your syntax definition.
-This makes it really easy to create arbitrary variable names, but also easy to make to get typos interpreted as variables.
+This makes it really easy to create arbitrary variable names, but also easy to make typos be interpreted as variables.
 This can cause very unexpected failures.
 Apparently valid matches will not fail to match and metafunctions can have undefined behavior.
 One way to help avoid this problem is to tag variables, either in the grammar or with a symbolic prefix using variable-prefix.

 Second, avoid unicode subscripts, and be careful with TeX input mode.
 Unicode subscripts are different than a nonterminal followed by an underscore, i.e., any₁ is a symbol while any_1 is a pattern variable matching an any pattern.
 This is made worse since TeX input mode will transparently replace the second expression with the first.
 DrRacket has better LaTeX input that avoids this problem by default.